How to Find Use Cases from Business Process (BPMN)?

 Mouse over use case

-17. Click on the Model Transitor resource at bottom right corner of shape.
+17. Click on the Model Transitor resource at the bottom right corner of the shape.
 Select Transit From > Distilled Water Ordering Process<.Place Order from the popup menu.

 Open task from use case